yoandyshyno/git-task/README.md

 **NOTICE**: Mass-adding and mass-removing tags affect all tasks displayed in the page.
 Don't use this feature unless you filter the tasks before.

 Tags can be added or removed from a set of (or all) tasks.
-Type a tag name in the *tag1,tag2,-tag3,-tag4* textbox and press Enter to add the task.
+Type tag names separated by commas in the *tag1,tag2,-tag3,-tag4* textbox and press Enter to add the tag(s).
 Prepend the tag name with a *-* to remove the tag.
 When you press Enter all visible tasks are modified with the new tags added or removed.
 This causes the tasks to be updated (changed in git).

+### Add a README to the web page

+A README.md (Markdown) can be added to the .tasks folder and will be displayed at the end of the web page.
+Use your preferred editor to change it.

 ## Bugs